Murder of Olly Stephens: Trial and sentencing

 The murder was investigated by detectives from Thames Valley Police.
-The perpetrators were quickly identified and were charged less than a week later, on 6 January.
+The perpetrators were quickly identified and were charged on 6 January.
 Over 90% of the evidence gathered and presented at trial was taken from mobile phone data, although forensic evidence from the boys' recovered clothing was also adduced.

-The two boys were charged with the murder of Olly Stephens, which they denied.
-Both boys were also charged with two counts of perverting the course of justice, relating to attempts to dispose of evidence following the stabbing.
-Both boys admitted one count, but denied the other.
+The two boys were charged with murder, which they denied.
+Both were also charged with two counts of perverting the course of justice, relating to attempts to dispose of evidence following the stabbing.
+Both admitted one count, but denied the other.

 The 14-year-old girl was charged with Stephens' manslaughter for luring him to the field, and to perverting the course of justice for deleting incriminating data from her mobile phone.
 She pleaded guilty to both offences.

 On 26 July 2021, after a five-week trial, both boys were unanimously convicted of murder.
 The older boy was also convicted of perverting the course of justice, although the younger boy was acquitted of the same charge.
 Following the verdict, Stephens' parents called the killing a "callous and cold-hearted act" and called for more to be done to stop knife crime.

 All three defendants were sentenced on 24 September 2021.
 Both boys were sentenced to be detained at Her Majesty's pleasure, with minimum terms of 13 years for the younger boy and 12 years for the older boy.
-The sentences will initially be served in a young offender institution.
-The 14-year-old girl was sentenced to three years and two months' detention in a young offender institution.
+The sentences will initially be served in a Young Offender Institution (YOI).
+The 14-year-old girl was sentenced to three years and two months' detention in a YOI.

 Aftermath

-In December 2021, the Court of Appeal decided that the sentence handed down to the girl was "unduly lenient", and increased it to five years' imprisonment.
+In December 2021, the Court of Appeal decided that the sentence handed down to the girl was unduly lenient, and increased it to five years' imprisonment.

 The murder attracted considerable media and public interest for the ages of the perpetrators and the role social media played in the attack.
 Stephens' parents claimed social media "played a massive part" in their son's death and called for it to face tighter regulation by the government.
 In particular, they said that social media companies should do more to verify the age of users and to prevent children from seeing violent or otherwise harmful content.

 In June 2022, a BBC News investigation found that social media accounts set up to resemble those of a 13-year-old boy were recommended posts "showing off knives, knives for sale and videos glorifying violence" within only a few weeks of liking and interacting with content relating to sports, popular music and gaming.